 Cybersecurity stocks have been among the best stocks in the market in recent years.
-The ETFMG Prime Cyber Security ETF (NYSEARCA:HACK) has gained 69% in the past three years, easily outperforming the broader market.
+The ETFMG Prime Cyber Security ETF (NYSEARCA:HACK) has gained 36% in the past three years.

 There are plenty of reasons to believe that outperformance will continue.
 After all, high-profile data breaches continue to occur.
-This week, for instance, TechCrunch reported that privately held Arizona Beverages was the victim of a crippling ransomware attack.
+For instance, data from millions of Facebook (NASDAQ:FB) users was recently stolen.
 The incident is yet another lesson that companies cannot cut corners when it comes to security protection.